hpcosta/STSModule/README.md

 				* Organization name finder model, trained on conll02 shared task data.
 				* Person name finder model, trained on conll02 shared task data.
 				* Misc name finder model, trained on conll02 shared task data.
-			* the English and Spanish models are loaded by the 'NEREnModelsLoader' and 'NEREsModelsLoader' classes, respectivly.
+			* the English and Spanish models are loaded by the 'NEREnModelsLoader' and 'NEREsModelsLoader' classes, respectively.